craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 Handaxes are the most common tool-turned-weapon, as it is simply a sharp metal edge that will quickly enters its target and leave a gaping wound.
 Designed to make chunks of tougher material than flesh, the handaxe is a brutal weapon when used effectively.

 Handaxes deal 2d4 slashing damage.
-Handaxes are *heavy*.
+Handaxes are *light*.
 Once per rest, you may use this weapon's special ability;

 ### Martial Melee Weapons
 Martial Weapons are designed for a trained soldier to wield.
 To effectively use a Martial weapon, significant practice or experience is required.